Paullllllllllllllllll/ChronoTranscriber/README.md

 1. Place folders of page images under `file_paths.Images.input`.
 2. Run the main entry point and select **Image Folder** mode.
 3. Select backend and (optionally) Batch.
+4. When choosing the GPT backend, select a JSON Schema by name.
 4. Outputs are written to `file_paths.Images.output` (or co-located).

 > **Supported formats:** PNG and JPEG are packaged directly into Requests/Batch via base64-encoded `data:` URLs.